 - previous blood vessel disease

 - and are current smokers.

 PRILACE works by widening the blood vessels, which reduces the pressure in the vessels, making it easier for your heart to pump blood around your body.
 This helps increasing the supply of oxygen to your heart, so that when you place extra demands on your heart, such as during exercise, your heart may cope better and you may not get short of breath as easily.

 By increasing the supply of oxygen to your heart, your heart does not have to work as hard and it is under less stress, which may reduce the risk of further damage occurring to it following a heart attack.

 PRILACE also improves blood flow to the small blood vessels found in the kidneys, in which helps the kidneys to work more efficiently.
 This in turn can help to slow down the progression of kidney damage that might result from having diabetes or high blood pressure.

-Your doctor may have prescribed PRILACE for another reason.
 Ask your doctor if you have any questions about why PRILACE has been prescribed for you.
+Your doctor may have prescribed it for another reason.

 When you must not take it

 Do not take PRILACE if you are allergic to ramipril, or any of the ingredients listed at the end of this leaflet.
 Symptoms of an allergic reaction may include skin rash, itching, difficulty breathing, swelling of the face, lips or tongues, abdominal pain, muscle or joint pain.